Who We Are

 April retired from Lucent Technologies as a National Program Management Director in 2001 after a 30-year career in telecommunications.
 She has a Bachelor of Science degree in Business Administration and a Masters Certificate in Program Management from Stephen’s Institute of Technology.
 April founded NCAPDA shortly after her son Joey’s accidental death on December 18, 2009, from an accidental prescription drug overdose while a student at Arizona State University.
-April leads and oversees all aspects of the organization and is an active member of the Contra Costa County MEDS Coalition, is a Steering Committee member of both the California Opioid Safety Network and the East Bay Safe Prescribing Coalition and is an Executive Steering Committee Member of the Fed Up!
+April leads and oversees all aspects of the organization and is an active member of the Contra Costa County MEDS Coalition, is a Steering Committee member of the California Overdose Prevention Network and is an Executive Steering Committee Member of the Fed Up!
 Coalition.

 Jim Hansen – President